HonAnson/LiDAR_NeRF/markdowns/memo.md

 4. Download other dataset and give it a go

+- According to paper `DS-NeRF`, they concluded that the ideal ray termination distribution approaches a δ impulse function.
+Where the variance of `Occupancy` approach 0 In the context of LiDAR measurement, the delta impulse function is actually known.
+Thus, the task of the model is to fit a delta impulse function.
+-> How to fit?

 - Done: Figure out what the fuck is space wrapping
 - Basically a mapping function to map R3 space to R3, while "density" of the space is porpotional to the sampling density of sensors

 - Done: try to choose smaller area of data for reconstruction, see how it perform
 - Tried on choosing structure nearby only, poor reconstruction problem still exist.
 Potentially due to the model don't know what to do when there is no ray (truncated due to it being very far)
 - Review other's work on how to handle this problem (Mip NeRF 360)